Scientists and Innovators in Schools (SIS)

 Inspiring students with free presentations by STEAM mentors

-Scientists and Innovators in Schools (SIS), presented by TELUS, is a volunteer-based program with the goal of inspiring students through exciting, interactive presentations by STEAM professionals.
+Scientists and Innovators in Schools (SIS) is a volunteer-based program with the goal of inspiring students through exciting, interactive presentations by STEM professionals.
 The SIS program is offered free of charge to Grades K-12 everywhere in BC, through online and in-person sessions.

-SIS pairs a class of curious students with a STEAM professional whose knowledge matches the class's general interests.
-STEAM mentors are an inspiration to students as they share their enthusiasm for science.
-Visiting STEAM professionals have been proven to increase students' interest in science by providing them with the kind of role model that can be hard to find elsewhere.
+SIS pairs a class of curious students with a STEM professional whose knowledge matches the class's general interests.
+STEM mentors are an inspiration to students as they share their enthusiasm for science.
+Visiting STEM professionals have been proven to increase students' interest in science by providing them with the kind of role model that can be hard to find elsewhere.

 Experiences shape our ideas of the world, and SIS strives to engage students' curiosity for STEAM with diverse mentors so they can see themselves in a scientific future.
 Scientists and Innovators in Schools (SIS) aims to address BC's need for more scientists, engineers, technologists, technicians, innovators, and creative technology professionals by promoting students' interest in everyday science, as well as professions in these areas.